shaunloftin/survey-analysis/README.md

-# ouab-survey
+# survey-analysis

-ouab-survey is a Java program that reads in a singular or directory of text files and counts each unique line.
+survey-analysis is a Java program that reads in a singular or directory of text files and counts each unique line.

 ## About